 About this blog:

 This blog is about several kinds of mid-century Swedish weavings designed during the period of 1935-75.
-These include flatweave rugs, called in Swedish, “rölakan;” pile rugs called “flossa,” “halv-flossa” and relief-flossa; rya rugs and tapestries, called “gobelang-teknik,” in Swedish.
+These include flatweave rugs, called in Swedish, “rölakan;” pile rugs called “flossa,” “halv-flossa” and relief-flossa; rya rugs and tapestries, in “gobelang-teknik,” and in other weave structures.
 The designers who designed these rugs tended to design in all of these different kinds of rug genres.
 I’ll occasionally also look back in time to give background to my mid-century focus, or to look at weavers whose design careers began earlier but who were still active during this period.

 I am an architectural designer, and an independent design historian with a long-standing interest in textiles.